 When is a Hospital Liable for Wrongful Death?

 More often than not, the liable party in medical malpractice cases is a negligent nurse or doctor.
 Most doctors have medical malpractice insurance policies that kick in if a patient is injured or killed during a procedure, but this doesn’t generally apply to the medical facility the procedure was performed in.
 The most common scenarios where the hospital is eligible to be sued for wrongful death, in addition to or in place of medical personnel, includes:

-- When there is a failure to ensure that its medical personnel is knowledge, safe, and licensed
+- When there is a failure to ensure that its medical personnel is knowledgeable, safe, and licensed

 - If there is a lack of patient safety

 - If the facility isn’t properly sterilized and doesn’t meet the required standard of cleanliness specified under medical care guidelines

 - When the hospital fails to fire or suspend negligent medical personnel